goeiebook/creativelab/narrative.md

 ---

 The basketball was no longer in the tree.
 It was nowhere to be seen.
-Sometimes stories just end, I suppose.
+Sometimes stories just end.
 Maybe the story could be continued as fiction.
 A bird took the basketball.

-More observations are gathered from playing with the ball.
-Strangers on the street would smile and greet.
+The ball play continued to generate interesting observations.
+For instance, strangers on the street would smile and greet.
 "Hello", "Nice day", and so on.
 I won't pretend to understand why that was happening.
 Maybe it's disarming to see someone play.
 Neurochemical psychological sociology.
-I imagine there is utility in this discovery.
+But there is utility in the discovery.
 It could be used as a confidence trick.

 Once, while waiting in a subway station, I was approached by a man.
 It started out simply enough.
 Shalom, shalom.
 About ten minutes later he had $200 of my dollars in his pocket.
 Something about his baby daughter needing money for medication.
 He said I could stay in his house in Tel Aviv, should I ever be around.
 He gave me a number I immediately recognized as fake, but I continued to play into his hands.
 We rode the subway together, in silence.
 Both of us knew what the other knew.
 It was an awkard ride.

 "What do you do for a living?"
 He asked me.

 "I'm a programmer."

 He seemed surprised, "Are you good it?"

 "Good luck with your daughter," I said, and got off the train.